aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 As a first step, you'll use a custom RNN based algorithm, following the [dbg-custom-rnn](notebooks/dbg-custom-rnn.ipynb) notebook.
 Since the data preparation steps have already been completed in previous modules, using this notebook, you'll simply submit your model to SageMaker for training.
 Once trained, you'll deploy the model to generate prediciton and lastly, you'll forecast future value of stock price time series and visualize within the notebook to see the performance of the model you deployed.

-When using your own algorithm, you start by executing code for data formatting, loading, model training and prediction - all from within your notebook environment.
+When using your own algorithm, you start by executing code for data formatting, loading, model training and prediction - all from pwithin your notebook environment.
 However in order to productionize your model, you would use managed training and hosting.
 This approach not only gives you flexibility of choosing the appropriately sized compute and ensures you only pay for what you actually use, it also makes it easier for data engineers to establish model pipelines, whereby such tasks can be automated in a repeatbale fashion, by leveraging  native integration with various other event and analytics services.

 You can refer to SageMaker build framework, as described in [aws-sagemaker-build](https://github.com/aws-samples/aws-sagemaker-build) repository, to automate build and deployment of machine learning models.